Aliases for FN1 Gene

 FN1 (Fibronectin 1) is a Protein Coding gene.
 Diseases associated with FN1 include Glomerulopathy With Fibronectin Deposits 2 and Plasma Fibronectin Deficiency.
-Among its related pathways are RET signaling and Phospholipase-C Pathway.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and RET signaling.
 GO annotations related to this gene include heparin binding and protease binding.
 An important paralog of this gene is TNC.

 UniProtKB/Swiss-Prot for FN1 Gene